 IN THE PRISONER: This location is the first (and last) to be seen in The Prisoner, and shows McGoohan driving his Lotus down a deserted runway.
 It can be seen at the beginning of the main title sequence, and at the end of "Fall Out".

 IN REALITY: There has been much discussion over the years as to the real-life location of the runway, but we now as of February 2009 and since have undisputed proof that it is Podington Raceway in Northamptonshire (AKA Santa Pod).

 LOCATION REPORT: There have been at least 4 candidates for being the real-life location of the "Prisoner Runway" over the years.
-After investigations from Anthony McKay of Avengerland and the members of the Brit Movie forum (see the discussion page and photo evidence HERE) it is now without doubt the Santa Pod raceway in Northamptonshire, Podington Raceway (also named by Assistant Director Gino Marotta in 1993).
+After investigations from Anthony McKay of Avengerland and the members of the Brit Movie forum it is now without doubt the Santa Pod raceway in Northamptonshire, Podington Raceway (also named by 'The Prisoner' Assistant Director Gino Marotta in 1993).

 Thanks to Anthony some wonderful overlay shots have been created between the opening sequence of The Prisoner, and a recently unearthed Pathe Newsreel film of drag racing at the venue in the late 1960s.

 The top image below is split into two frames.
 The upper frame is the opening shot of The Prisoner, and underneath Pathe footage from Podington the same year.
 As you can see, the two locations are totally identical.

 As you can see, the backgrounds/features are identical in both films.
 Case closed.